vhaghani26/python_focus_group/Session_02/session2.md

 Reference materials include Dr. Ian Korf's [MCB 185 material](https://github.com/vhaghani26/Learning_Python/tree/master/MCB%20185%20(Korf%20Course)) and [Python Basics for Data Science](https://www.edx.org/course/python-basics-for-data-science?index=product&queryID=4d4d882866dc3e8628ed7728b4662847&position=1) course by IBM hosted on edX.
 More specific references can be found in the text.

+## A Brief Note: Months of Mistakes

+Before we begin this session, I'd like to note that although this is the *Python* Focus Group, there are many housekeeping things that we can or need to do to effectively program.
+When I began learing Python, I used very basic tools with little understanding of the tools I had at my disposable.
+I used `nano` for months (disgusting!) and did all of my directory setup incorrectly.
+This meant that when I finally realized my big error, it was a conglomeration of several smaller mistakes, forcing me to delete all my work and start my setup from scratch.
+My goal here is to make your learning experience better.
+I want you to be aware of the tools you can utilize as well as understanding how incrediblly helpful some of these tools are.
+Therefore, the first few sessions may not be the *most* interesting or *most* helpful with learning Python coding directly, but it is a necessary step to get to the point of efficient coding.
+Your setup and organization is as instrumental as the code you will write one day.

 ## File and Directory Manipulation

 A common occurence you will experience is reorganization.
-Here, we will explore how to handle different types of file and directory manipulation techniques at the command line.
+Today, we will explore how to handle different types of file and directory manipulation techniques at the command line.

 ## Renaming a Directory